Many events happened in France in the 1860s. Some that you may not be aware of have been compiled here in no particular order:

 In the early 1860s, a large carp was caught in a pond at the château de la Beauvière, located in the municipality of Grez-Neuville in northern France.
 In the side of its head were lodged two gold rings, one of which was engraved (although the characters were illegible).

-The cultivation of leeches became a growing and profitable business in France in the 1860s and was made more profitable by the fact that leeches reproduced themselves at the rate of sixteen per annum.
+The cultivation of leeches became a growing and profitable business in France in the 1860s.
+It as made more profitable by the fact that leeches reproduced themselves at the rate of sixteen per annum.

 Felix Nadar invented a battery-operated flash lamp that he used to explore the sewers and catacombs of Paris in 1861.